 The success of our punctum plug product candidates is dependent upon retention of the plug following insertion and during the course of intended therapy.
 As such, we continue to conduct non-significant risk, or NSR, studies in the United States for our punctum plugs in an effort to increase the rate of plug retention.
 All NSR studies that we have performed to date have involved placebo vehicle control punctum plugs without active drug.
 If we determine to make any future changes to the design or composition of our plugs, such changes could affect the outcome of any subsequent clinical trials using these updated plugs.
 For example, in our Phase 2b clinical trial of OTX-TP, we are using a different version of a punctum plug than either of the plugs that we used in our Phase 2a clinical trial of OTX-TP.
 Based on the results of our completed Phase 2a clinical trial, we designed a OTX-TP plug that is being used in our Phase 2b clinical trial to deliver drug over a 90 day period at the same daily rate as the two-month version of the plug used in the Phase 2a clinical trial.
 To achieve this, we modified the design of the OTX-TP plug to enlarge it in order to enable the plug to carry a greater amount of drug.
 In addition, we incorporated minor plug structural changes to improve plug retention rates.
 As a result, the outcome of our Phase 2b clinical trial may differ from the outcome of our Phase 2a clinical trial.
-Likewise, although we do not believe that the presence of an active drug influences plug retention rates, because the plugs in our NSR studies did not contain active drug, we cannot be certain what impact, if any, the addition of an active drug may have on retention rates.
+Likewise, although we do not believe that the presence of an active drug influences plug retention rates.
 If the retention rates for our plugs are inadequate to ensure that the patient is receiving appropriate therapy, we may not be able to obtain regulatory approvals or, even if approved, achieve market acceptance of our plugs.